-- The person's goals for treatment

-- Opioid use and overdose risk

-- Physical health status and medical conditions

-- Mental health (see statement 8)

-- Other substance use (e.g., alcohol, benzodiazepines, tobacco)

-- Potential infections resulting from drug use

-- Socioeconomic information

-- Trauma screen

-- Family history of substance use and mental health disorders

-- Resilience and strengths

-- Biological testing (e.g., urine drug screens)

-Secondary care providers (e.g., cardiologists, infectious disease specialists) are not expected to complete the entire comprehensive assessment.
+- The person's goals for treatment - Opioid use and overdose risk - Physical health status and medical conditions, including chronic pain - Mental health (see Quality) Statement 10) - Other substance use (e.g., alcohol, benzodiazepines, tobacco) - Potential infections resulting from drug use - Socioeconomic information - Trauma screen - Family history of substance use and mental health disorders - Resilience and strengths - Biological testing (e.g., urine drug screens) - Secondary care providers (e.g., cardiologists, infectious disease specialists) are not expected to complete the entire comprehensive assessment.
 The asterisk indicates items that can be deferred as long as the secondary care provider refers the person to another provider who will complete the assessment.
-Care providers working in urgent care settings should complete the entire comprehensive assessment and create the care plan.
-At times, completion of the comprehensive assessment and care plan may need to be deferred until acute issues are addressed.
+In urgent care settings, completion of the entire comprehensive assessment may need to be deferred until acute issues are addressed.